durka/ilmentufa/README.md

 For generating PEGJS engine, you may need to get the Node.js module 'pegjs'.
 For running the IRC bots, you may need to get the Node.js module 'irc'.
+For running the RPC server, you may need to get the Node.js module 'zeromq' (and the ZeroMQ library for your system).

 However, as the necessary node_modules are already included in this project, I think you'll probably not have to download any of the aforementioned modules. ;)